CiscoDevNet/ydk-py/README.rst

 ========================

 In this example we are going to set some configuration on the openconfig bgp model.
 The complete sample is available in samples/bgp.py.
-The sample can be run with the following options.
+The sample can be run with the below steps.
 ::

     ~/ydk-py > export PYTHONPATH=$PYTHONPATH:`pwd`